wyona/erp/README.txt

   III.
 Start working
   --------------------------
-  1) Deploy erp to lenya
-    maven erp:deploy
-  2) *Optional* If you want to use the ERP-Rep instead of the LENYA-Rep, patch the xconf. maven erp:patch-cocoon.xconf
+  1) *Optional* If you want to use the ERP-Rep instead of the LENYA-Rep, patch the xconf. maven erp:patch-cocoon.xconf
-  3) Now you can run lenya from within the $ERP_HOME by: maven lenya:run
+  2) Now you can run lenya from within the $ERP_HOME by: maven lenya:run

 Note: